Consumer edition active

 Causes of Infantile Spasms

-Usually, infantile spasms occur in infants who have a serious brain disorder or developmental problem, which may have already been diagnosed.
-These disorders include
+Usually, infantile spasms occur in children who have a serious brain disorder or developmental problem, which may have already been diagnosed.
+These types of disorders may include

 Symptoms of Infantile Spasms

-Spasms usually consist of a sudden jerk (spasm) of the trunk and limbs that looks very much like the infant has startled.
-Sometimes the spasms involve only slight nodding of the head.
+Spasms usually consist of a sudden jerk (spasm) of the trunk and limbs that can look very much like the infant has startled.
+Sometimes the spasms may involve only slight nodding of the head.

 Spasms may last several seconds, and children usually have many spasms in clusters, one right after the other.

-Spasms typically occur soon after children wake up and occasionally occur when falling asleep.
+Spasms typically occur soon after children wake up and occasionally occur when they are falling asleep.

-When infantile spasms start, children who are developing normally may at least temporarily stop smiling or lose developmental skills that they have learned, such as being able to sit up or roll over.
+When infantile spasms start, children who are developing normally may temporarily stop smiling or lose developmental skills that they have learned, such as being able to sit up or roll over.

 Diagnosis of Infantile Spasms